nibekasov/recSysSA/README.md

 The following steps were carried out to build the recommendation models:

-* Training the two models using a training script (treyne dot pai).
+* Training the two models using a training script (train.py).
-* Performing inference for the first model according to the inference file.
+* Performing inference for the first model according to the inference.py
 * Exploratory data analysis

 An exploratory data analysis was performed to better understand the characteristics of the original data.